tenzir/tenzir/changelog/next/bug-fixes/4040--multi-drop-select.md

 type extractors and concepts.
 This no longer happens.
 For example, `drop :time` drops all fields with type `time` from events.

-Enriching a field adjacent events in `lookup` and `enrich` with a `lookup-table` context sometimes crashed when the lookup-table referred to values of different types.
+Enriching a field in adjacent events in `lookup` and `enrich` with a `lookup-table` context sometimes crashed when the lookup-table referred to values of different types.

 The `geoip` context sometimes returned incorrect values.
 This no longer happens.